mykle1/MMM-UFO/README.md

 * Side by side is best
 * This way you can see where the data in the JSON Viewer goes in the module file

+## Try this test

+See if you can add the "_id" element (Look at the JSON Viewer data) to the MMM-UFO.js so that it displays as the other elements display.
+You can do it!

 ## That's all for now